Skip to content

 Settings

-The Settings page shows system info (Kenzy version, server and dashboard binds, mDNS discovery), an update check, the node join token, and lets you change the dashboard password and edit a scoped subset of the server's own configuration.
+The Settings page shows system info (Kenzy version, server and dashboard binds, mDNS discovery), an update check, a backup download, the node join token, and lets you change the dashboard password and edit a scoped subset of the server's own configuration.

 The Updates section compares the installed version against the latest kenzy release on PyPI and flags when one is available.
 It's checked lazily (only when you open Settings, cached ~1 hour) and degrades gracefully on an offline/air-gapped host.
 When an update is available and dashboard.controls is on, an Upgrade server button runs pip install -U "kenzy[server]" in the server's venv (honoring your constraints.txt pins, pinned to the target version) and then restarts the server.
 The install runs in the background — the dashboard disconnects while it works (a few minutes) and reconnects when the server is back on the new version; a failed install is reported and leaves the server running as-is.
 This upgrades the server host only; backend services and room nodes are upgraded separately.